 With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in Indiana.
-Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
+Through our program, kids in grades 4-12 can develop practical life management, critical thinking and problem solving skills, enabling them to manage their schoolwork and schedules more effectively.
 There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
-It's time to equip your child for success: get started today by contacting your local Sylvan in Indiana.
+So don't delay: contact your local Sylvan in Indiana now to make sure your child is equipped for success.

 Your Son or Daughter Will Learn: